 Dr. Boyle has contributed to numerous scholarly publications including World Politics, The Journal of Modern African Studies, African Studies Review, and Africa Today.
 He is also author of Class Formation and Civil Society: The Politics of Education in Africa (1999).

-Jennifer Engel, Ph.D., currently serves as the Director of the Office of International Programs at Loyola University Chicago.
+Jennifer Engel, Ph.D., currently serves as the Executive Director of the Office of International Programs at Loyola University Chicago.
 She earned a Ph.D. in Educational Leadership and Policy from the University of South Carolina, with an emphasis on international aspects of higher education and a cognate in anthropology.
 Her research interests include the impact of education abroad on minority and first-generation college students and the effects of American study abroad students on their host cultures.

 Prior to her appointment at Loyola, Jennifer was the Executive Director of Global Learning and the Director of Study Abroad at the University of South Carolina.
 In that role, her primary responsibilities included policy and program development, safety and risk management, assessment and strategic planning for education abroad, and campus internationalization.
 Jennifer also taught Spanish and developed the study abroad program for Marygrove College.